 You should note that for tax purposes, the following reasons are not accepted for claiming any car expenses:

 - It is faster to drive to work than to ride on public transport.

 - You need the car during the day in order to perform some job duties.

 - You drop off your children to daycare or school on your way to work.

 How much can you claim when using other than public transportation?

-If you don't ride public transportation for your commute, the calculation for the 2018 withholding as printed on the tax card (and for the tax return for 2017) is based on the following values:
+If you don't ride public transportation for your commute, the calculation is based on the following values:

 - €0.19 per kilometre for driving a company car

 - €0.16 per kilometre for riding a motorcycle

 - €0.09 per kilometre for riding a moped